-Jane Bradley is a retired Judge of the Maine District Court.
+Jane Bradley, President of ACAF Board, is a retired Judge of the Maine District Court.
 She is a member of the local band, Not 2 Sharp, in which she plays keyboard and sings backup vocals.
-She enjoys song writing and music arranging and has been a member of the music direction team and pit band for the Freeport Players’ annual production of The WFCP Home Time Radio Hour.
+She enjoys songwriting and music arranging and has been a member of the music direction team and pit band for the Freeport Players’ annual production of The WFCP Home Time Radio Hour.
 She served for several years on the Board of Directors of the Freeport Players and currently serves on the Preble Street Board of Directors.
 Jane and her husband, Ed, have lived in Freeport for over 40 years.
 They have three daughters, all products of the Freeport School system, and have seven grandchildren, three of whom also live in Freeport and attend Freeport schools.

 Sheila Nappi is co-owner of Bow Street Market in Freeport and Bow Street Beverage in Portland.
 Sheila is a firm believer in the power of education and the positive impact that the arts can have within a community.
 She was a founding member of the Education Foundation of Freeport and has previously served on the boards of Freeport Community Education and the Freeport Community Library.
 She currently serves on the board of the Maine Grocers & Food Producers Association and is active in community outreach and support through several charitable giving programs established through her businesses.
 Sheila’s diverse background includes a Bachelor of Arts in Psychology, a Bachelor of Science in Biology from Merrimack College, and a Masters degree in Business Administration from Suffolk University.
 Her unique skill set and leadership will help connect the community with artists and live performance events that will engage and inspire.

 Liz Prescott is a professional artist living and working in Freeport.
 She teaches painting to adults at her studio on Beech Hill and leads annual summer plein air workshops on Monhegan Island.
 She has worked on a number of projects with RSU5 students, including a series of collaborative art works for the recently renovated Freeport High School.
 Liz is a graduate of Maine College of Art (BFA Painting) and holds an MFA in Visual Arts from Vermont College of Norwich University.
-She was a member of Portland’s Peregrine Press, a fine arts printmaking co-op, for 12 years and is a current member of the Union of Maine Visual Artists at their Portland chapter.
+She was a member of Portland’s Peregrine Press, a fine arts printmaking co-op for 12 years and is a current member of the Union of Maine Visual Artists at their Portland chapter.
 She shows both her paintings and her jewelry regionally.
-Liz has two children in the school system who enjoy art, music, and theater, and she is enthusiastic about the future of a growing art network in Freeport that will offer opportunities and stimulating art experiences to art lovers of all ages.
+Liz is enthusiastic about the future of a growing art network in Freeport that will offer opportunities and stimulating art experiences to art lovers of all ages.